Stacked Intelligent Metasurface-Enhanced MIMO OFDM Wideband Communication Systems: Introduction

 The authors of \cite{SIM-HMIMO} and \cite{SIM-HMIMO-MI} demonstrated that SIM is capable of achieving precisely controlled signal transmission and reception for enabling holographic MIMO communications.
-In \cite{SIM-BF2}, \cite{SIM-BF3},\cite{SIM-BF4}, \cite{SIM-BF5}, SIM-based beamforming strategies demonstrated a reduction in energy consumption compared to conventional MIMO approaches.
-Studies in \cite{SIM-RO} and \cite{SIM-RO2} also highlighted the advantages of SIM in improving the sum rate, emphasizing its adaptability and effectiveness in handling multi-user communication scenarios.
-Recent research efforts on direction-of-arrival estimation \cite{SIM-DOA}, channel estimation \cite{SIM-CE1}, satellite communications \cite{SIM-LEO}, and semantic communications \cite{SIM-SC}, showcased the capabilities of SIM for simplifying system design and enhancing energy efficiency.
-In addition, SIM’s utility can be extended to cellular and cell-free networks, where \cite{SIM3}, \cite{SIM-CE2}, \cite{SIM-MultiUser1}, \cite{SIM-CF}, \cite{SIM-CF2}, \cite{SIM-MultiUser2}, \cite{SIM-dp} demonstrated its great promise in managing inter-user interference and resource allocation.
-Furthermore, SIM can be utilized to enhance precision for wireless sensing tasks \cite{SIM-S1}, \cite{SIM-S2}, \cite{SIM-S3}, expanding its applicability in both communication and sensing networks.
-Recent advances explored reinforcement learning and meta-learning techniques for orchestrating SIM in multi-user systems, further improving resource management and user performance \cite{DRL1}, \cite{DRL2}, \cite{MetaLearning}.
-Previous studies on SIM have demonstrated its potential for energy-efficient transmission and fully-analog processing in narrowband systems with frequency-flat channels~\cite{SIMsur1},~\cite{SIMsur2}.
+In \cite{SIM-BF2,SIM-BF3,SIM-BF5}, SIM-based beamforming strategies demonstrated a reduction in energy consumption compared to conventional MIMO approaches.
+Studies in \cite{SIM3,SIM-BF6, SIM-CE2,SIM-MultiUser1,SIM-MultiUser2,SIM-BF4} also highlighted the advantages of SIM in improving the sum rate, emphasizing its adaptability and effectiveness in handling multi-user communication scenarios.
+Recent research efforts on direction-of-arrival estimation \cite{SIM-DOA}, channel estimation \cite{SIM-CE1}, satellite communications \cite{SIM-LEO}, communication security \cite{SIM-Secure}, and semantic communications \cite{SIM-SC}, showcased the capabilities of SIM for simplifying system design and enhancing energy efficiency.
+In addition, SIM’s utility can be extended to cellular and cell-free networks, where \cite{SIM-CF,SIM-CF2,SIM-dp} demonstrated its great promise in managing inter-user interference and resource allocation.
+Furthermore, SIM can be utilized to enhance precision for wireless sensing tasks \cite{SIM-HW, SIM-S2,SIM-S3}, expanding its applicability in both communication and sensing networks.
+Recent advances explored reinforcement learning and meta-learning techniques for orchestrating SIM in multi-user systems, further improving resource management and user performance \cite{DRL2,MetaLearning}.
+Previous studies on SIM have demonstrated its potential for energy-efficient transmission and fully-analog processing in narrowband systems with frequency-flat channels~\cite{SIMsur1,SIMsur2}.
 However, the application of SIM to wideband MIMO OFDM has not been explored, particularly in addressing IAI and multi-carrier transmission challenges under frequency-selective fading scenarios.
 To fill this research gap, \textbf{this work explores the potential of SIM for MIMO OFDM systems}.
 The interaction between EM waves and SIM layers provides a programmable degree of freedom (DoF), where each potential propagation link can be modeled as a tap with adjustable channel impulse responses (CIR)~\cite{Wideband-SIM}.
-By refning the phase shifts of multiple layers, SIM can be dynamically configured to combat the multi-path effect and enhance multi-carrier transmission.
+By refining the phase shifts of multiple layers, SIM can be dynamically configured to combat the multi-path effect and enhance multi-carrier transmission.
+Unlike conventional analog multi-beamforming metasurfaces that are designed primarily for directional radiation control \cite{MBF}, the~proposed~SIM~operates~as~a~fully-analog~spatial signal processor to perform wideband MIMO precoding and combining in the wave domain.